aeracoop/openlightmotion-node/README.md

 ## Node Configuration

-By default all nodes start by bringing up an AP called `OpenLightMotionNode`, with a web server listening on 192.168.0.1
+By default all nodes start by bringing up an AP called `OLMCameraNetwork`, with a web server listening on 192.168.0.1.

+These access points have the default password "12345678" (this password is just to prevent other devices who are near the access points to connect to them automatically because they look like free Internet).

 Start one node at a time and connect to its AP with your machine.
 Access http://192.168.0.1/ to view the current configuration (which will be empty right now).
 Set configuration options by accessing http://192.168.0.1/config?key=value